 Here’s our bread and butter, and although if you’re listening to this and in year one, two, three, or even four of your company, you may not be ready for this step yet.
 Here’s why: I believe in the CEO Teacher formula.

 My courses surpassed five years’ worth of selling my teaching resources on Teachers Pay Teachers in less than two years.
 Once you’ve established your place in the marketplace and become an expert in your field, It’s time to launch a course that can teach others (it’s what you were born to do).
 Courses are the most profitable aspect of our business, which is why I believe you should use this as one of your multiple streams of income.

 By the same token, memberships provide the second most profitable aspect of our business by providing monthly recurring revenue.
 Our membership is the light of my business because we get to do a few things: teach, coach, entertain, and enjoy.
 Some memberships have a course and a coaching component, while others provide your resources in a monthly stack for teachers.
 It’s a GREAT way to sell your teaching resources without just having them on TpT and offer special bonus incentives to your teachers that you’ll personally get to know through their membership experience.
 Memberships are monthly or yearly recurring payment, which differs from courses.

 Courses are a one-time fee (or monthly installments), and memberships are a monthly recurring fee or a yearly recurring fee.
 Both have their place in your business to create multiple streams of revenue!

 So, which of these seven multiple streams of income do you already have in place?
 And which ones do you want to incorporate this year?
-I’m here to help you every step of the way, and the best place to get more CEO Teacher tools of the trade is here – my free book on how to start or expand your online business as a teacher.
+I’m here to help you every step of the way, and the best place to get more CEO Teacher® Tools of the trade is right here in my book, all on how to start or expand your online business as a teacher.
 But this is only the beginning, and the best is yet to come!